calmm-js/partial.lenses/README.md

 underlying object, so writing through the lens will give unpredictable results.

 Note that, when set, `L.pick` simply ignores any properties that the given template doesn't mention.
-Note that the underlying data structure need not be an object.
+Also note that the underlying data structure need not be an object.

 #### [`L.prop(string)`](#lpropstring "L.prop :: (p :: a) -> PLens {p :: a, ...ps} a")